-Furthermore, most other theoretical results for MAP estimation only hold for very specific models, or have been derived by adopting analyses that are extrinsic to the Bayesian decision theory framework (e.g. by analysing MAP estimation as constrained or regularised least-squares regression \cite{Candes2006,Candes2009}).
-As a trivial example, when $p(x|y)$ is symmetric we have $\hat{x}_{MAP} = \hat{x}_{MMSE}$, and thus MAP estimation inherits the favourable properties of MMSE estimation.
-This result has been partially extended to some denoising models of the form $p(x|y) \propto \exp\{\|y-x\|^2/2\sigma^2 + \lambda h(x)\}$ in \cite{Gribonval:2011}, where it is shown that MAP estimation coincides with MMSE estimation with a different model $\tilde{p}(x|y) \propto \exp\{\|y-x\|^2/2\sigma^2 + \tilde{\lambda} \tilde{h}(x)\}$.
+Furthermore, most other theoretical results for MAP estimation only hold for very specific models, or have been derived by adopting analyses that are extrinsic to the Bayesian decision theory framework (e.g. by analysing MAP estimation as constrained or regularised least-squares regression, see for example \cite{Candes2006,Candes2009}).
+As a trivial example of results that only hold for specific models, when $p(x|y)$ is symmetric we have $\hat{x}_{\text{MAP}} = \hat{x}_{\text{MMSE}}$, and thus MAP estimation inherits the favourable properties of MMSE estimation.
+This result has been partially extended to some denoising models of the form $p(x|y) \propto \exp\{\|y-x\|^2/2\sigma^2 + \lambda h(x)\}$ in \cite{Gribonval:2011}, where it is shown that MAP estimation coincides with MMSE estimation with a different model $\tilde{p}(x|y) \propto \exp\{- \|y-x\|^2/2\sigma^2 - \tilde{\lambda} \tilde{h}(x)\}$ involving a different prior distribution.
 It follows that for these models MAP estimation is decision-theoretic Bayesian estimation w.r.t. the weighted loss $L(u,x) = \|u-x\| \exp\{\tilde{\lambda}\tilde{h}(x)-\lambda h(x)\}$.
-This is a post-hoc loss, but the result is interesting because it highlights that a single estimator may have a plurality of origins.
-Lastly, Burger \& Lucka \cite{Lucka:2014} recently established that MAP estimation is decision-theoretic Bayesian estimation for all linear Gaussian models of the form $p(x|y) \propto \exp\{\|y-Ax\|^2_{\Sigma^{-1}}/2 + \lambda h(x)\}$, where $A$ is a known linear operator, $\Sigma$ a known noise covariance, and $h$ is convex and Lipchitz continuous.
+This is of course a post-hoc loss, but the result is interesting in that it highlights that a single estimator may have a plurality of origins.
+More importantly, it raises the question if MAP estimation is merely a computational proxy for MMSE estimation, which unlike $\hat{x}_{\text{MAP}}$ has an appealing theoretical underpinning. {This question was recently answered in Burger \& Lucka \cite{Lucka:2014}: MAP estimation is proper decision-theoretic Bayesian estimation for all models of the form $p(x|y) \propto \exp\{-\|y-Ax\|^2_{\Sigma^{-1}}/2 - \lambda h(x)\}$, with known linear operator $A$ and noise covariance $\Sigma$, and where $h$ is convex and Lipchitz continuous.